1iveowl/HttpMachine.PCL/README.md

 I've forked this project as Benjamin is no longer is maintaining the work.

-*Please star this project if you find it useful.
-Thank you.*

-## Breaking changes from version 3.0.1 to 3.1.0
+## IMPORTANT: Breaking changes from version 3.0.1 to 3.1.0
 From version 3.1.0 and forward the ParserHandler must use `IHttpCombinedParser` instead of `HttpCombinedParser` (see example code below).

 Also you must include `using IHttpMachine` when implementing the parser handler.